JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ![Dropdown with the Android run configuration highlighted](run-android-configuration.png)

+TODO: collapsible Windows/Linux stuff about running the project

 By default, it runs on the first available virtual device:

 ![Android app ran on a virtual device](run-android-app.png)